MinaYimam/Java_Auto_Grader_11/Lab 11 Questions.md

 ### Task 8: Search by Description

+This feature will search for all tickets with a search term in their description.
+This feature will find both open and resolved tickets.

 Implement a listener for the `searchDescriptionButton`.
 When this button is clicked, read the text in `descriptionSearchTextBox`.
 Verify data has been entered.

 If there is no search data, `ticketList` should be empty, and set the `ticketListStatusDescription` JLabel to the String `NO_TICKETS_FOUND`